nm-z/AutoML-V2/README.md

   bundle the required wheels or configure a local PyPI mirror so setup and `make test` can run offline.

+- **Auto-Sklearn missing** – If you encounter `ModuleNotFoundError: autosklearn`, activate the Auto-Sklearn environment and run `python scripts/check_autosklearn_install.py` to verify the installation.

 - **Python version incompatibilities** – AutoGluon and Auto-Sklearn are skipped on Python 3.13.
 Use Python 3.11 for full functionality.